cnewman867/ledger/README.md

 ## Instructions for setup

--- Run setup.sh (this creates the schema 'ledger') or create the schema manually -- Run migrations - these create the 'users' and 'transactions' tables -- Run the seeds - these populate the 'users' and 'transaction' tables -- The user created is rick.deckard@sf.police with password saveTheOwls
+-- Run setup.sh (this creates the schema 'ledger') or create the schema manually -- Run migrations - these create the 'users' and 'transactions' tables (php spark migrate) -- Run the seeds - these populate the 'users' and 'transaction' tables. ***NB*** run the Users seed before the Transactions as user id is a foregin key in transactions
+-- The user created is rick.deckard@sf.police with password saveTheOwls